12 min read

 “I try to dig into the details of their past to find out more about how they’ve individually executed projects and dealt with change.
 I want to find out what kind of situations they’ve been in and how they navigated them.
 For example, I often ask about how they’ve grown during their past roles, and how they view that growth.
 A demonstrated ability to grow and adapt is a must.”

 “Rather than thinking about the idea of culture ‘fit’, which feels to me like a focus on shared characteristics or qualities, I like to think about whether someone will be a culture ‘add’.
-Everyone has the potential to add value to your culture, through their own unique background, identity, and experiences,” said Julie Rogers, Head of People at Culture Amp.
+Everyone has the potential to add value to your culture, through their own unique background, identity, and experiences,” said Julie Rogers, former Head of People at Culture Amp.

 “Inclusion and ‘culture add’ go hand-in-hand; companies that create an environment where people feel included do so by welcoming individuals’ unique attributes, and drawing those into the conversations they have, and the products or services they offer.